Cwmsymlog: Middle Ages and later

 Nantyrarian (Brook of silver) is of course a logical name.
 Later on lead mining became important.
-Especially in the eighteenth and nineteenth century.
+Especially in the eighteenth and nineteenth centuries.
 Traces of these activities are everywhere: shafts like Skinner's Shaft, Taylor's Shaft and Pryse's Shaft, a tramway, leats, wheel pits, spoil tips, the reservoir Llyn Pendam (Lake of the Head of the dam) and a recently restored mine chimney.